erv123/ShadertoyMC/README.md

 # ShadertoyMC
 CURRENTLY THIS IS A SINGLEPLAYER ONLY MOD

-This minecraft mod allows writing scripts in Arucas (https://github.com/senseiwells/Arucas) with the goal of placing blocks based on math.
+This minecraft mod allows writing scripts in [Arucas](https://github.com/senseiwells/Arucas) with the goal of placing blocks based on math.

-The working logic is similar to how https://www.shadertoy.com/ works: an expression is calculated for each block with block coordinates as inputs and as a result of this expression a block is placed at the coordinates
+The working logic is similar to how [shadertoy](https://www.shadertoy.com/) works: an expression is calculated for each block with block coordinates as inputs and as a result of this expression a block is placed at the coordinates

 FabricAPI required